 While at Clifton Inn and Keswick Hall, for the better part of two decades Hartman presided over the kitchens of what many regarded as the area’s best fine dining restaurants.
 Yet, if not for a twist of fate, Hartman might never have cooked a single meal in the area.

 In our article on Zocalo, we noted how the University of Virginia had factored, albeit inadvertently, into Zocalo coming to Charlottesville.
 BBQ Exchange likewise traces its roots to UVa.
 In BBQ Exchange’s case, we have the UVa Mens’ soccer team to thank.

 In 1991, Hartman was living in the Outer Banks of North Carolina.
 A soccer fanatic who had received several college scholarship offers himself, Hartman had read about a soccer phenom at UVa named Claudio Reyna.
 Hartman wanted to see Reyna play, but soccer was rarely televised at the time.
 So, in December 1991, Hartman and his wife drove from the Outer Banks to Charlottesville to watch UVa’s NCAA tournament game against Hartford.
 While in town, they stayed at a place called Clifton Inn.
 A few weeks later, he and his wife returned to Clifton Inn to fill in for the innkeepers, who wanted a vacation.
 Hartman ended up staying for good, and almost overnight created the area’s best special occasion restaurant.

 Had it not been for Reyna and the UVa Mens’ soccer team, then, Hartman may never have found his way to Charlottesville, and BBQ Exchange either would not have existed, or would have been somewhere else.
 (Go Hoos.)
-Yet, even after launching Clifton Inn’s restaurant in 1992, the 2010 launching of BBQ Exchange in Gordonsville was far from a sure thing.
+Yet, even after launching Clifton Inn’s restaurant in 1992, the 2010 launching of BBQ Exchange in Gordonsville was a long way off.

 A Dream and a Vision